 History of Our Lady Of Malibu School

 Our Lady of Malibu School opened in September, 1958 with a faculty of two Sisters of St. Louis and two lay teachers.
-The pupil enrollment totaled 89.
-The school consisted of four classrooms.
-Grades 1 and 2 and 5 and 6 were combined classes!
+Enrollment totaled 89 students consisting of four classrooms and grades 1 and 2 and 5 and 6 were combined.